59de44955ebd/TinyWin11/README.md

 7. Use Sysinternals' `SDelete` (provided in [tools/](tools/)) to zero the free space (about 7.3 GiB) of this volume.
 This will reduce the size of the converted `.vmdk` to the minimum and also allows to zip/7z-compress the final `.img` file much more efficiently:
    ```
-   # If F: is the volume's drive letter
+   # If F is the volume's drive letter
    sdelete64.exe -z F:
    ```
 8. Unmount `TinyWin11_23H2_English.img.vhd`, again either with Explorer or DiskPart.